jsktt/Tamagotchi/README.md

 # Tamagotchi
-Utilized C Programming and MSP432 to build a classic tamagotchi
+Utilized C Programming and MSP432 to build a classic tamagotchi game